 Expiring pass/pin;

-Counting of ailed tries;
+Counting of failed tries;

 Offline protection approach;

 Audit.

 Therefore, it is possible to conclude that it is harder to protect data on the mobile device so the owner or the SME should take more care of protecting its data leaving the organization.
 According to this perspective, the data on a mobile device should be considered as one leaving the organization.
 The most sensitive and confidential data should not be allowed to be transferred to the mobile device at all.
 However, what if the SME needs to allow the workers to work on such devices and even use them in the offline mode for the convenience and traffic reduce or even for a particular characteristic of the app or the business itself?